stueken/FSND-P5_Linux-Server-Configuration/README.md

 # FSND-P5_Linux-Server-Configuration

-A Baseline installation of Ubuntu Linux on a virtual machine to host a Flask web application.
+A baseline installation of Ubuntu Linux on a virtual machine to host a Flask web application.
 This includes the installation of updates, securing the system from a number of attack vectors and installing/configuring web and database servers.

 **Note:** The below step-by-step walkthrough is the solution to project 5 of the [Udacity Full Stack Web Developer Nanodegree][1] and deploys the [solution of project 3][2] on the virtual machine.
 The solution is graded with "Exceeds Specifications".